Aliases for RARA Gene

 Previous GeneCards Identifiers for RARA Gene

 This gene represents a nuclear retinoic acid receptor.
 The encoded protein, retinoic acid receptor alpha, regulates transcription in a ligand-dependent manner.
 This gene has been implicated in regulation of development, differentiation, apoptosis, granulopoeisis, and transcription of clock genes.
 Translocations between this locus and several other loci have been associated with acute promyelocytic leukemia.
 Alternatively spliced transcript variants have been found for this locus.[provided by RefSeq, Sep 2010]

 GeneCards Summary for RARA Gene

-RARA (Retinoic Acid Receptor, Alpha) is a Protein Coding gene.
-Diseases associated with RARA include leukemia, acute promyelocytic, somatic and caudal regression syndrome.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+RARA (Retinoic Acid Receptor Alpha) is a Protein Coding gene.
+Diseases associated with RARA include Leukemia, Acute Promyelocytic, Somatic and Leukemia.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and ERK Signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is NR1I2.
+An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for RARA Gene